mwager/VanillaStorage/readme.md

     $ npm install && bower install
     $ grunt test

+Note that `gh-pages` is the default branch to make sure to update [the project site](http://mwager.github.io/VanillaStorage/) and [tests](http://mwager.github.io/VanillaStorage/test/) on every push ([see this tweet](https://twitter.com/sindresorhus/status/438357837014896640)).
+That's why we commit the `bower_components` too.

 ### Optimized source ###

 See `dist/vanilla-storage.js`, or if you want to build it yourself: